ratify-project/ratify/docs/oras-auth-provider.md

     "serviceAccountName": "ratify-sa", // will be 'default' if not specified "secrets" : [
         {
-            "secretName": "artifact-pull-docker-config" // ratify namespace will be used },
+            "secretName": "artifact-pull-docker-config" // Ratify namespace will be used },
         {
             "secretName": "artifact-pull-docker-config2",